LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 5. [Apache Maven](https://maven.apache.org/) project management and comprehension tool.
 6. Internet connection.

-Please contact your Refinitiv's representative to help you to access the RDP, RTO account, and services.
-You can find more detail regarding the RDP and RTO access credentials set up from the [Getting Start with Refinitiv Data Platform article](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article:
+Please contact your LSEG's representative to help you to access the RDP, RTO account, and services.
+You can find more detail regarding the RDP and RTO access credentials set up from the [Getting Start with Data Platform article](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article:
 - RTO: Please see the *Getting Started for Machine ID* section.
 - RDP: Please see the *Getting Started for User ID* section.